ixandidu/docproof/README.md

 ## Configuration

-Currently the only supported Bitcoin Payment Gateway is [Coinbase](https://github.com/coinbase/coinbase-ruby), so if you want to use the `Docproof::Document#notarize!` you'll need to set the following environment variables:
+If you want to use `Docproof::Document#notarize!` you'll need to set the following environment variables (Note that we are currently only support [Coinbase](https://github.com/coinbase/coinbase-ruby)):

     COINBASE_API_KEY=YOUR-COINBASE-API-KEY
     COINBASE_API_SECRET=YOUR-COINBASE-API-SECRET

-and requires `coinbase/wallet`
+    COINBASE_ACCOUNT_ID=YOUR-COINBASE-ACCOUNT-ID # this is optional, we'll use your primary_account if you don't specify this

+and require the `coinbase/wallet`, e.g.:

 ```ruby
 require 'coinbase/wallet`